lkarsten/fdxread/README.md

 Use at your own risk.

-On a side note, I believe this is the only open/freely available document on the packet format of the Fast Data eXchange (FDX) protocol used in Nexus Marine AB's Nexus products.
-See `fdxprotocol.rst` for notes taken while working this out.
+On a side note, I believe this is the only open/freely available document on the frame format of the `Fast Data eXchange (FDX)` protocol used in Nexus Marine AB's Nexus products, now owned by Garmin.
+See `fdxprotocol.rst` and `libfdx/decode.py` for notes taken while working this out.

 License
 -------